by Captain James R. Watson

 There are three basic kinds of epoxy spills, each requiring a special approach to save the day when an accident happens.

-Hardener is the more hazardous of the two epoxy components, but is easier to remove.
-Hardener by itself is best cleaned of with hot, soapy water.
+Hardener is the more hazardous of the two epoxy components but is easier to remove.
+Epoxy hardener by itself is best cleaned off with hot, soapy water.
 Solvents are not effective on these spots.
 When removing hardener you must take necessary precautions to it keep off of your skin.
 Using a solvent, even something as “mild” as vinegar, to remove hardener can actually drive it into your skin.
 Stick to soap and water.

-Work clean.
-You’ll waste less epoxy, the project will go better, and your clothes won’t get ruined.
+Working clean wastes less epoxy, helps the project go better, and prevents your clothes from getting ruined.